one2nc/cloudlens/README.md

 **Since cloudlens is in readonly mode, we recommend you create an access and secret key that only has readonly permissions to the AWS services.**

+## Features

+Our terminal application supports various features, allowing users to view EC2 instances, S3 buckets, EBS volumes, VPCs, SQS queues, Lambda functions, subnets, security groups, and IAM roles, making their work faster and more efficient.

+## Documentation

+Please refer to our [Cloudlens documentation](https://one2n.gitbook.io/docs/) to know more.

 ## We appreciate [localstack's](https://localstack.cloud/) assistance with the development